 All of these best practices make it impossible to manage as a human being, but very easy to manage for a computer and computer program.

-If you align with NIST so far, and follow the math of what is hard to guess, every password you use for every website should be unique, as well as
+If you align with the NIST password guidelines so far, and follow the math of what is hard to guess, every password you use for every website should be unique, as well as

-Clearly there is no way to do this, except for with the help of a password manager.
+Clearly there is no way to do this, except for with the help of a password manager, such as Bitwarden.

 A password manager lets you create one primary password (recommended to be long, complex, and random) and then use that to encrypt and store your other passwords.
 You can start with just a few, and add more passwords to your password manager over time.